 What Does a Freight Broker Do?

-Unlike freight forwarders, brokers focus primarily on facilitating transactions between shippers and carriers.
+Unlike freight forwarders, freight brokers focus primarily on facilitating transactions between shippers and carriers.
 They act as intermediaries, negotiating rates, and contracts on behalf of their clients while connecting shippers with available carrier capacity.
 Brokers play a vital role in matching shippers' freight with carriers' capacity, optimizing logistics operations, and maximizing efficiency.

 Many freight forwarders have the capability to act as a freight broker under their authority.